P1sec/MCC_MNC/README.md

 ```

+If you want, you can still run `python setup.py install` to install the chk_*.py scripts
+and the look-up tables in your system.
+The extraction and table generation scripts won't be installed,
+and you will need to reinstall the package each time you update the tables.

 ## Directory structure

 All command-line tools are available straight in the root directory of the project.
 Data downloaded and extracted from Internet are put in the *raw/* directory, except
-document from the ITU-T which are downloaded as PDF and converted to text in the *TS/*
+document from the ITU-T which are downloaded as PDF and converted to text in the *itut/*
 directory.
-Re-engineered data are put in the *gen/* directory.
+Re-engineered look-up tables put in the *mcc_mnc_gen/* directory.